-There are 5 operators that run from Krabi to Koh Phangan, with 22 departures per day.
-If you decide to take a bus-ferry, you can take the High Speed and Standard options.
+There are 8 operators that run from Krabi to Koh Phangan, with 1 departure per day.
+If you decide to take a bus-ferry, you can take the High Speed, Standard, and Speedboat option.

 You are probably coming to Koh Phangan to experience one of the infamous Full Moon parties.
 These parties are legendary...and for good reason.
 People flock to the island from all over the world, paint their faces, and party until the sun comes up.